JamesAlexanderLeak/FetchRewards/README.md

     locale              varchar(32),
     app_version         integer,
     create_date         date

+Requires docker container localstack running local instances of PostgreSQL and AWS SQS.
+Requires python (my version is 3.10), AWS SDK for python boto3 (pip install boto3), and postgres db adapter psycopg2 (pip install psycopg2).
+In order to run program, run 'docker-compose up' to start containers, then run recievemessage.py After python program is run, postgres DB should have 'device_id' and 'ip' as masked values with other values the same as from AWS SQS.

 Questions to be answered:
     **Note:* Since AWS SQS was utilized for reading data, most questions below will be answered with AWS products/services in mind